Better Buy: Ambarella, Inc. vs. NVIDIA

 Valuation

-Finally, let's evaluate Ambarella and NVIDIA based on each company's current price-to-earnings ratio (P/E), their forward P/Es, a ratio that looks at future earnings projections; and the enterprise value-to-EBITDA ratio (which is earnings before interest, taxes, depreciation, and amortization).
+Next, we'll take a look at both of these companies' valuation based on their price-to-earnings ratio (P/E), their forward P/Es (a ratio that looks at future earnings projections) and their enterprise value-to-EBITDA ratio (earnings before interest, taxes, depreciation, and amortization).

-Both companies have very high trailing-12-month P/E ratios and forward P/Es, compared to the S&P 500's P/E ratio of 25.7.
-Additionally, NVIDIA's EV/EBITDA is slightly lower than Ambarella's, but both are relatively high compared to the average 17 EV/EBITDA for the market.
+It's not unusual for tech stocks to have high valuations, but of course, that doesn't mean every technology company is worth paying a premium for.
+For comparison, stocks in the S&P 500 have an average P/E of about 25 and an EV/EBITDA of 15 right now.

-Neither NVIDIA nor Ambarella are cheap by any standards right now, but the benefit from NVIDIA is that its share price is moving in the right direction.
-NVIDIA's stock has gained 145% over the past 12 months, while Ambarella's stock has slid about 6%.
-NVIDIA's shares are still relatively expensive, but considering that its shares are building wealth for investors -- and its core gaming business is growing -- I think it's easily the better bet here.
+So, we can see that NVIDIA's trailing P/E is higher than the average, but it's still far lower than Ambarella's sky-high P/E of 219.
+Additionally, if we look at each company's enterprise value-to-EBITDA, they are both significantly higher than the average, but Ambarella's is far more expensive compared to NVIDIA's shares.

 Winner: NVIDIA.